kanboard/kanboard/doc/vagrant.markdown

 Composer dependencies have to be there, so if you didn't run `composer install` on your host machine you can also do it on the guest machine.

-Each box have its own TCP port:
+Each box has its own TCP port:

 - ubuntu: http://localhost:8001/
 - debian8: http://localhost:8002/